-Best of Barbados is a family-owned business who have been making and designing top quality local gifts and handicrafts on the island for over 40 years.
+Best of Barbados is a family-owned business that has been making and designing top-quality local gifts and handicrafts on the island for over 40 years.
 Here, you’ll find a large variety of Bajan-made souvenirs, ranging from prints and designs by the company’s founder (artist Jill Walker) and her family, to jewelry, art, paintings, cookbooks, beach bags, towels, T-shirts, music, and DVDs.

 You’ll find their stores in five convenient locations – The Chattel Village in Holetown, Quayside Centre in Rockley, Southern Palms Hotel in St. Lawrence Gap, Bridgetown Cruise Terminal, and in the Departure Lounge at Grantley Adams International Airport.

-Earthworks Pottery was established in Barbados in 1983 in central St. Thomas and specialize in unique red clay ceramic pieces, all hand-finished and decorated with their signature bright colors.
+Earthworks Pottery was established in Barbados in 1983 in central St. Thomas and specializes in unique red clay ceramic pieces, all hand-finished and decorated with their signature bright colours.
 Earthworks offer everything from tableware to lamps, tiles, and vases, and will even create personalized pieces upon request.

-You can also tour the pottery at work and enjoy the On the Wall Gallery showcasing some of the best local art on the island, and their Arthouse Café.
+You can also tour the pottery at work and enjoy the On the Wall Gallery showcasing some of the best local artists on the island, and their Arthouse Café.

 Chalky Mount Potteries